AstraZeneca/jazzy/README.rst

 Introduction
 ------------
 *Jazzy* is an efficient computational tool for the calculation of hydration free energies and hydrogen-bond acceptor and donor strengths.
+A publication describing the implementation, fitting, and validation of *Jazzy* can be found at `doi.org/10.1038/s41598-023-30089-x`_.

+| If you are using *Jazzy* in your research, please remember to cite our publication as:
+| *Ghiandoni, G.M., Caldeweyher, E. Fast calculation of hydrogen-bond strengths and free energy of hydration of small molecules.
+Sci Rep 13, 4143 (2023)*

 Features